 Nearly half (45%) of U.S. workers say they earn extra income on the side (according to a 2019 Bankrate.com report).
 As the economy feels uncertain and many individuals are impacted financially, having multiple streams of income has become top of mind for many.

-You can’t change the current situation, you can only change how you react to it.
+You can’t change your current situation, you can only change how you react to it.
 You have the power to be positive and productive.
 Set a schedule, reinvest in your relationships, practice gratitude and try something new.